 There is no limitation in having a complete glass wall even in Indian climatic conditions, says Khanna.
 There are varieties of glasses used externally depending on tint and thickness, and thus reducing the level of heat coming from outside.
 The products offer advanced solar control technology and help in ultimate cooling comfort, combined with durability and high energy efficiency applications.

 But some experts did not favour the glass-only façades.
 The greenhouse effect produced by the glazing system becomes a serious concern, observes Shukla.
-And a naïve use of glass in façade would only add to this concern as it would make the surroundings hotter.
+A naïve use of glass in façade would only add to this concern as it would make the surroundings hotter.
 Bij too recommends using complete glass walls with caution.
-“One should take caution for orientation, choice for vision clarity, and provision of shading devices (louvers/screens/shelves).
+“One should take caution for orientation, the choice for vision clarity, and provision of shading devices (louvers/screens/shelves).
 This is further enhanced by the building design/massing,” notes Bij.

-Limitation in having a complete glass wall could be more in terms of affordability and access to select the correct products, states Kembhavi.
+Limitations in having a complete glass wall could be more in terms of affordability and access to select the correct products, states Kembhavi.

-According to Singh, the main limitation of complete glass wall is to address the shading against the direct solar radiation.
+According to Singh, the main limitation of complete glass wall is to address the shading against direct solar radiation.
 Combining other materials is a good idea and can give a huge arena of innovative designs while addressing energy concerns and performance strength, notes Singh, Balaggan and Kembhavi.

-“I strongly believe that we have the products and the processing capabilities required to create energy-effcient façades, while on the other hand it is also important to be extremely prudent in determining the façade coverage percentage with glass,” cautions Kachwala.
+“I strongly believe that we have the products and the processing capabilities required to create energy-efficient façades, while on the other hand it is also important to be extremely prudent in determining the façade coverage percentage with glass,” cautions Kachwala.
 Instead of indiscriminate and unplanned usage as is seen in some buildings, it is important that architects and consultants jointly design architecture that is sustainable and has the minimum possible load on the heating and cooling systems, he advices.

 Six Major Elements Determining the Selection of Glass: